TheRealMichaelWang/fastcode/README.md

 # The Philosophy and Rationale
-FastCode is meant to be a simple-to-use yet, portable, and fast programming language that only uses a minimal amount of computing resources.
+FastCode is meant to be a simple-to-use, portable, and fast programming language that only uses a minimal amount of computing resources.
 It's best suited for usage as an extension language as well as a general purpose language.
 FastCode grabs the best features of Python, Java, and C and leaves the worst out while adhering to to it's philosophy.
 ### Simplified External Dependencies
 With any moderatly or large program in C or C++, one has wrestle with complex header-body declerations and all the other messy items (such as headerguards, pragma onces, etc...) that it often entails.
 These niche dependency systems are hard to learn, bog down the development process, and that often aren't very useful beyond the realm of c and c++.
 FastCode automatically handles all aspects of including external dependencies so you can focus purley on writing your code.
 ### Minimal Verbosity
-For small programs or snippets, extreme verbosity is cumbersome and often self defeating since small snippets of code don't need many comments to describe it's functionality.
+For small programs or snippets, extreme verbosity is cumbersome and often self defeating since small snippets of code doesn't need to document it's functionality.
 And frankly, if you don't have an IDE that does extreme auto-suggest/complete you're going to waste more time typing.
 This is why FastCode is a superb extension language, especially if you only need to do some minor scripting within your application.
 ### Small Project Sizes
 With C# or Java your soloution would have a dozen different, often reduntant and unnecessary configuration files.
 With FastCode, you do not need to load a million different configuration files with your project.
 This is a waste of resources especially when it comes to small programs/snippets.
 FastCode on the other hand doesn't compell you to use unnecessary configuration files.
 ### Streamlined Syntax